-So you’re at the point where you’re about to prepare your pond for a coating.
-What the heck is acid etching?
+You’re at the point where you’re about to prepare your pond for a coating.
+You may be asking yourself what is acid etching?

 Acid etching is the process by which your concrete will be cleaned and prepared prior to actually applying a coating.
 Learning how to acid etch a pond is easy, but I’d like to explain the reason for acid etching a little more in depth before we talk about how to acid etch a pond.